Cycling Through the Centuries.

 Next, retrace your path down Saunier, turning left on West Short and continuing on to the intersection with North Broadway.
 The Lexington Opera House, on the northwest corner, was built in 1886 and beautifully restored in 1975.
-It became known as the “best one night stand” in America at the start of the 20th century.
-Al Jolsen, Will Rogers and Fanny Brice were among the many whom have graced its stage.
+It became known as the "best one night stand" in America at the start of the 20th century.
+Al Jolsen, Will Rogers and Fanny Brice were among the many of whom have graced its stage.

 One block north at 154 North Broadway, the Centenary Methodist Church, built in 1869 by Cincinnatus Shryock, is visible.
 The building features polychrome masonry and pronounced horizontal lines, both characteristics of the Venetian Gothic style.

 Cross North Broadway and continue on West Short while taking notice of the 180-year-old building at 309 West Short (on your left before North Mill).
 This is Lexington's oldest surviving post office (ca. 1830).
 The building to its west at 311 is a remnant of the 19th century Reed-Drake Hotel.
 On your right at 300 West Short (on the southwest corner of West Short and N. Mill Street) is a building that began as a pharmacy in 1905.
 It became Sageser Pharmacy from 1930 to around 1970, after which the building was renovated and converted to law offices.
 Continue to Cheapside Park, on your right at the southeast corner of West Short and Cheapside (Stop 9).